-The DOA Panel Test Device provides a built-in process control with a different antigen/antibody reaction at the control region (C).
-This control line should always appear regardless of the presence of drug or metabolite.
-If the control line does not appear, the test device should be discarded and the obtained result is invalid.
-The presence of this control band in the control region serves as 1) verification that sufficient volume is added, 2) that proper flow is obtained
+The Matrix Cup provides a built-in process control with a different antigen/antibody reaction at the control region (C).
+This control line should always appear regardless the presence of drug or metabolite.
+If the control line does not ppear, the test device should be discarded and the obtained result is invalid.
+The presence of this control band in the control region serve as 1) verification that sufficient volume is added, 2) that proper flow is obtained.